-DR ERNEST LOEVINSOHN Vice-Chair of the Board
+DR ERNEST LOEVINSOHN

-DR TEDROS ADHANOM GHEBREYESUS Chair of the Board
+Vice-Chair of the Board

-These investments are having an impac beyond individuals, their families and communities.
-They are building the foundations of stronger health systems worldwide
+These investments are having an impact beyond individuals, their families and communities.
+They are building the foundations of stronger health systems worldwide.

 2009 YEAR IN REVIEW

 In the year 2009 the Global Fund partnership dramatically intensified the fight against AIDS, TB and malaria in low- and middle-income countries.
 The suffering of millions more people has been alleviated or avoided, thanks to the great speed and efficiency with which in-country partners continue to turn increased investments into health services on the ground and accelerate progress.